 Our Democracy is Under Attack

 Our democracy is under attack.
-2016 election meddling is now a foregone conclusion, and there is mounting concern that the 2018 midterms could result in more cyber assaults on election systems than in 2016.
+2016 election meddling is a foregone conclusion, and there is mounting concern that the 2020 primaries and presidential elections could result in more cyber assaults on election systems than in prior years.
 Who’s at greatest risk: election boards.

 Two of the critical responsibilities for election boards and officials are to oversee voter registration, and to administrate elections, both of which carry highly sensitive information susceptible to breaches.
 In fact, the Help America Vote Act (HAVA) of 2002 requires election boards to maintain a centralized voter registration database, a perfect target for bad actors who would seek to exploit voter data.